tuihub/tuihub-datasets/README.md

 Due to various special cases, the IDs and game names of the three platforms may appear repeatedly in the dataset.
 This is not an error.
 Please handle it yourself when uniqueness is required.

+If you need to automatically update the dataset, you can use the version file to detect updates: [https://datasets.tuihub.org/build.json](https://datasets.tuihub.org/build.json)